wilk/Ext.ux.Deferred/README.md

 ```

 Now, you are ready to use your deferred by handling the result!
-The first method is *then* that accpets two args: the first one is the success callback, while the second one is the fail callback:
+The first method, *then*, accepts two args: the first one is the success callback, while the second one is the fail callback:

 ```javascript
 var promise = aSync1(10);